developer-student-club-thapar/30DaysOfCloudLeaderBoard/README.md

 <!-- * [Django 3.0](https://www.djangoproject.com) - The web framework used in the project.
 * [Django Graphene ( Django Graphene )](https://docs.graphene-python.org/projects/django/en/latest/) - Used to generate GraphQL API -->
 * [Flask](https://flask.palletsprojects.com/en/2.0.x/) - Does the magic of making REST API endpoints
+* [SQLAlchemy](https://www.sqlalchemy.org/) - Storing the scores and user data in a database
+* [Docker](https://www.docker.com/) - Running the server in a containerised way

 ### Web Application 🖥
 * [React](https://reactjs.org) - Do you Even Need an introduction to this ? 😂